 Video breakouts are scheduled video chats that you can plan in your event.

-Up to 50 participants join a breakout simultaneously using their webcam, with up to 12 participants displayed at a time to a user on the first page of the breakout.
+Up to 50 participants can join a breakout simultaneously using their webcam, with up to 12 participants displayed at a time to the attendee on the first page of the breakout.
 Users can then scroll to the next pages to see more participants.

 When added to sessions, video breakouts can be used for workshops, where participants can get together in smaller groups and brainstorm on a topic, or just for a casual break during the session.

 Breakouts can also be added to sponsor profiles or booths, to create a dedicated space where you can bring your partners and participants together.

 You can easily add collaborative tools to your breakouts such as Miro whiteboards or Google docs, for participants to interact with.
 Networking is also now an integral part of a breakouts, thanks to the full list of participants and the "Add to contacts" or "Message" actions that are available to participants.

 For a higher degree of control during video breakouts, you can assign moderators who can mute/request to unmute, pin/unpin, or even kick-out other video breakout partipants.
 Find out more.

 For video breakouts that are associated with sessions or sponsor profiles, you can choose whether the breakout should launch/open automatically, or not, using the auto-join setting.
 The order of appearance of participants in the video breakout is determined on a first-come-first-serve basis.